Bias-Corrected Data Synthesis for Imbalanced Learning: Discussions

 \section{Discussions}

-We propose a novel bias correction algorithm to improve the performance of imbalanced classification when using synthetic data augmentation.
-Treating synthetic data equally to the true data often introduces a systematic bias because synthetic generators rarely perfectly recover the true data distribution.
-For many popular techniques like SMOTE, the irreducible bias term between the unobserved true data and synthetic data can hinder model generalization.
-Our methodology focuses on estimating the bias within the minority group.
-This is achieved by partitioning the majority group into disjoint generation and correction sets.
-We first generate majority-class synthetic samples from the generation set and then quantify the bias by comparing the difference between the majority synthetic samples and the samples from the correction set.
-Theoretical results confirm the soundness of the corrected bias and the effectiveness of the resulting predictor.
-A key advantage of our approach is that its theoretical guarantees do not directly depend on the discrepancy between the true and synthetic distributions.
-Consequently, the bias correction approach demonstrates robust performance when using suboptimal synthetic generators.
-This framework can be extended to other domains, including multi-task learning and causal inference.
-Simulation studies and an empirical application to MNIST handwritten digit image dataset validate the performance of the bias correction algorithm.
+We propose a novel bias correction framework for imbalanced classification with synthetic data augmentation, motivated by the observation that treating synthetic data as real data often introduces systematic bias due to imperfect data generation.
+The proposed method estimates and corrects the bias by leveraging majority-class data, where the majority samples are partitioned into generation and correction subsets, enabling bias estimation and correction through discrepancies between synthetic and real majority samples.
+Theoretical results establish the validity of the corrected bias and demonstrate that its guarantees do not explicitly rely on the discrepancy between the true and synthetic distributions.
+This property makes the approach robust even when suboptimal synthetic generators are used.
+Empirical studies, including simulations and experiments on the MNIST dataset, confirm the effectiveness of the proposed method.

-Despite its strengths, the bias correction approach has several limitations: (i) The current theoretical bias term is defined with respect to a one-dimensional loss function.
-For high-dimensional data, this approach risks losing information about the complex discrepancy between the true and synthetic distributions when compressing the distributional error into a scalar loss bias. (ii) When synthetic generators produce synthetic samples of high validity, the performance gains achieved by the bias correction approach are often marginal compared to simply using the synthetic-augmented data directly.
-Employing the bias correction in such scenarios leads to an unnecessary cost of time and computational resources. (iii) Although the application to MNIST multi-class problems yields satisfactory results, a formal theoretical derivation supporting the algorithm's extension to the multi-class setting is not provided in this paper.

-Future work will focus on three main areas: First, developing a more comprehensive metric to characterize the discrepancy between the true and synthetic distributions beyond a simple loss function bias and integrating this into the correction framework.
-Second, establishing a computationally scalable criterion to determine whether the bias correction approach is likely to yield substantial performance gains, thus helping to optimize resources.
-Finally, providing a rigorous theoretical extension of the bias correction framework to formally support its application to the multi-class classification problem.